 That one-two combination weaves itself through a host of data points and at least three reasons that answer the question: Why SMS for ecommerce?

 Reported click-through rates (CTR) on ecommerce SMS vary greatly.
 Sources swing from 6% on the low end to 35% at the high.

 On top of that, some sources list ranges of CTRs — making clarity that much more elusive.

 Nonetheless, conservative estimates call striking attention to the channel’s ability to drive action.
-Coupled with audience segmentation and tailored content, SMS’s relevancy towers above email and social media.
+Coupled with segmentation, text-marketing’s conversion rates and other metrics tower above email.
+To say nothing of social media.

 Among all demographics in the US, 69% report interacting regularly with promotional text messages.
 Only 31% “seldom” or “never” engage.
 Of those who interact, 51% do so at least once or twice a week; 19% every day.